flevi29/steam-smurf/README.md

 6. Shuts down Steam
 7. Launches Steam again so you can log back into your official/whichever account

-> :warning: At step 4. on rare occasions Steam might warn you about some
+> :warning: At step 4. things might go wrong
-> **_bad game configuration_**, and the game fails to start
-> The script will simply try to restart it, and
-> eventually should succeed if everything else is fine

 ## Download & Setup